ostrodmit/AdaFilter/README.md

 ```
 where ``<format>`` is the desired format of the numerical tour (good choices are ``'.html'`` and ``'.pdf'``).

 Note that the demo scripts use functions ``generate_data.m`` and ``generate_data2.m`` to synthesize signals and corrupt them with noise, as well as our own implementation of the Lasso estimator ``recover_lasso.m``.
-These files have also internal MATLAB documentation.
+These files have their own documentation.

 ## Features